anujarp58/auction_system/README.md

 Reference Links: stackoverflow | geeksforgeeks

-Description:a platform for running blind auctions (https://en.wikipedia.org/wiki/First-price_sealed-bid_auction).
+Description:A platform for running blind auctions (https://en.wikipedia.org/wiki/First-price_sealed-bid_auction).

 Buyers are shown products that they can bid for, and a minimum price is set by the seller.
 The buyer can submit any number of bids, which will be rejected if they fall below the seller's minimum price.